RenzHoly/blog/resume.md

 Experiences
 ----
 #####Android Development | Full-time Internship | 2015.03 - 2015.08
-- Joined as the NO.5 member and be in charge of Android App development called [即刻](http://jike.ruguoapp.com)
+- Joined as the NO.5 member and take charge of Android development of [即刻](http://jike.ruguoapp.com)
-- Starting from zero and learning by doing. v1.0 go into production in 5 weeks
+- Start from zero and learn by doing.
+The initial version went online in 5 weeks
-- Developed all v1.x by myself and completed v2.0 with teamwork then handover the project
+- Developed all 1.x versions alone.
+Took part in 2.0 version development
-- Refactored the back-end scraping system at a weekend
+- Refactored the backend scraping system within one weekend
-- This App was recommend by [最美应用](http://zuimeia.com/app/2879/) and awarded [豌豆荚设计奖](http://www.wandoujia.com/award/blog/com.ruguoapp.jike)
+- This app has been recommended by [最美应用](http://zuimeia.com/app/2879/) and awarded [豌豆荚设计奖](http://www.wandoujia.com/award/blog/com.ruguoapp.jike)

 --

 #####Web Scraping Framework | Personal Project | 2015.11
 - Technology stack: Node.js, PhantomJS, XPath, MongoDB
 - Easy to use.
-Be able to define a scraper in few lines
+Capable of defining a scraper in few lines
 - Modularization, hot-plugging, high flexibility & scalability
 - Implemented proxy pool, command-line tool, logging system
-- Provided various of basic scrapers for use and reuse
+- Provided various basic scrapers for use/reuse

 --

 #####Parser Generator | Personal Project | 2015.09 - 2015.10
 - Technology stack: Groovy, Spock, Jenkins CI
-- Be able to process LR0, LR1 & LALR1 grammar
+- Compatible with LR0, LR1 & LALR1 grammar
-- Be able to convert the input stream into an AST
+- Convert input stream into an AST
 - 100% test coverage

 --